chesedo/chesedo.github.io/content/blog/2024-09-25-despatma-with-singleton-and-scoped-support.md

 While despatma now supports various dependency lifetimes, it's worth noting that lazy dependencies are not yet implemented.
 This feature is planned for a future release, pending some upcoming Rust language features.
-Specifically, we're waiting for improvements like `impl` return types in `impl Fn`, expected to arrive in Rust 2024.
+Specifically, we're waiting for improvements like `impl` return types in `impl Fn`.
 These enhancements will allow for more elegant and flexible lazy dependency implementations.

 For more advanced usage scenarios and practical examples of despatma in action, be sure to check out the [examples in the despatma repository](https://github.com/chesedo/despatma/tree/main/despatma/examples).